 Figure 26 illustrates the copper intensity of storage, in tons per MW, by technology, and application.
-The copper content of storage installations appears to be significant-ranging from zero to more than three tons per MW.
+The copper content of storage installations appears to be significant-ranging from zero to more than four tons per MW.
 The estimates vary based on technology type, configuration, and type of electrical equipment used for the installation.
-On average, CES, transmission and ancillary services offer sizeable intensities, and renewable and other distributed storage offer lower intensities.
+CES application offers the high copper intensity.
+This is due in large part because it uses more low-voltage equipment than other applications, which generally have higher copper intensities.
+On average, transmission and ancillary services offer sizeable intensities, and renewable and other distributed storage offer low intensities.
 The other distributed storage market is dominated by thermal storage, which has lower intensities.